 When there are special circumstances or issues that prevent normal iron hardware to be fitted into the tower, steel can be welded and fastened together in order to create custom designed fittings.
 Radiated girders and double C channels for chimes and carillons are a special item that is normally fabricated in steel.
 All steel frames and hardware are either galvanized or powder coated to prevent rust and corrosion.

 All essential components in transmission systems and clapper assemblies for chimes and carillons are fabricated out of stainless steel and are bushed with synthetic and special purpose materials to make sure that proper function is maintained.
-This extends the life of the carillon and greatly improves the ability to service the instrument, in addition the material makes replacing the hardware unnecessary.
+This extends the life of the carillon and greatly improves the ability to service the instrument because replacing hardware that is corroded is virtually nonexistent.
 All of our bearings used for swinging bells are self-aligning and are fitted into cast Iron blocks for careful positioning on the frame.

 All of our wheels are manufactured from locally sourced hardwoods like ash and oak.
 All hardware used to fabricate these wheels are of Stainless steel and reinforced with steel when appropriate.
 Wheels may also be fabricated out of steel to ensure complete rigidity and proper corrosion resistance.